EliasAL2/EliasAL2.github.io/_pages/about.md

   <img src="https://github.com/user-attachments/assets/38f89f07-1818-46db-9ffb-624cffb291ab" width="350" title="Pipeline of Lisa">
 </p>

 The input of LISA contains only two things, an **image**, and a **query text**.
 The part that makes this input special is the **complexity** of the input text.
 With models prior to LISA, this input text could not be very complex.
 On the contrary.
-It actually had to be very simple and concise and explain directly what the intent behind the input is.
+It had to be very simple and concise and explain directly what the intent behind the input is.
 For the image above the input would probably have to be along the lines of, "Please segment the orange in this image".

 Now with LISA, this is no longer the case.
 For LISAs input query one is now able to ask long and complex questions and even questions that do not directly reveal what the intended object is that should be segmented.
 LISA's inputs can now be questions like "What is the food with the most Vitamin C in this image?".
 You can also have longer conversations with it in which you slowly reveal what object you want to be segmented.